Teodor Negoiță: Plans

 Most European countries, including the former communist countries Russia, Ukraine, and Bulgaria, have research institutes funded by a local academic institution and the Ministry of Foreign Affairs.
 Romania has no government institute for polar exploration, only the private Romanian Institute of Polar Research, which has a staff of just 10 researchers.
 For this reason, the Romanian Academy refused to fund the institute, although Negoiţă claimed that there were twenty researchers available in the country.

 Published papers

 Negoiță published more than 28 scientific papers.
 To promote his research he used a style that was meant to appeal to the Romanian people rather than just scientists.

 His book, Science on ice: With Chinese people in Antarctica (2005), was based on the journal he kept for 130 days in the winter of 2002–2003 during the 19th Chinese expedition to Antarctica.

 Honours and awards

-Negoiță was appointed an officer in the Order of the Star of Romania in December 2000.
+In December 2000, Romanian President Emil Constantinescu awarded Negoiță the Order of the Star of Romania, officer rank.
 In 2008 he was promoted to the rank of Commander in that Order.